The Man of Steel (comics): Story

-Issue One
+Issue #1

 The first issue chronicles the origin of Superman, beginning with his flight from Krypton to his arrival on Earth where he is discovered by his adoptive parents, Jonathan and Martha Kent.

 As a teenager, Clark Kent wins a high school football game almost by himself.
-He has developed many of his powers: Stamina, great strength, X-ray vision, and flight.
+He has developed many of his powers: stamina, great strength, X-ray vision, and flight.
 Jonathan reveals to him that he is not Jonathan and Martha's biological son; they found him in a crashed spaceship.
 Jonathan explains that Clark needs to use his powers more responsibly, not for his own benefit.
 Clark decides to anonymously help others, and for the next few years, while studying in university, he secretly saves lives and averts disasters.
 While in Metropolis, however, he openly prevents the crash of an experimental space plane, revealing his existence to the public.
 He meets Lois Lane and the two start to connect when a grateful mob of people surrounds them.
 Clark, unable to deal with the sudden attention, flies away to consult his parents.
 In order to preserve Clark's privacy, Jonathan suggests that Clark adopt a secret identity.
 Martha makes a costume for him, and he decides to use the name he was given by Lois, "Superman".

 Clark's abilities are shown to have developed gradually in the yellow sun environment of Earth, starting with resistance to injury, with his flying ability emerging last.
 His powers do not reach their peak until his late teen years; thus, Clark only adopts the Superman identity in adulthood and never was Superboy.

 In some pre-Crisis depictions, the Kents surrendered baby Kal-El to an orphanage before having a change of heart and legally adopting him as their own.
 Here, the Kents secretly adopt Clark and pass him off as their biological son.
 Prior to finding Clark, Martha Kent had a history of failed pregnancies.
 Friends and relatives assumed that they kept Martha's "pregnancy" a secret over fear of losing another child.
-A blizzard that closed off Smallville for weeks also helped in the Kents’ alibi.
+A blizzard that closed off Smallville for weeks (Later revealed to caused by the Manhunters)also helped in the Kents' alibi.

 While the pre-Crisis Superman's costume was indestructible, being made from the blankets in the rocket that brought him to Earth, the post-Crisis Superman costume is made of form-fitting ordinary spandex.
 It was later explained that the post-Crisis Superman's body generated an invisible "aura" that surrounded him and contributed to his bodily invulnerability.
 Objects held close to him, such as his costume (which attached to his skin), were protected from harm; his cape, meanwhile, could easily sustain damage in battle.
 The cape is also larger and longer.
 While keeping every classic element to the costume, Byrne made adjustments to the Superman S-shield.
 The emblem is an original design by Clark and Jonathan, and Byrne significantly increased its size so that it almost entirely covers Superman's chest.